 We are subject to numerous environmental, health and safety laws and regulations, including those governing laboratory procedures and the handling, use, storage, treatment and disposal of hazardous materials and wastes.
-Our operations involve the use of hazardous and flammable materials, including chemicals and radioactive and biological materials.
+Our operations involve the use of hazardous and flammable materials, including chemicals and biological materials.
 Our operations also produce hazardous waste products.
 We generally contract with third parties for the disposal of these materials and wastes.
-We also store certain low level radioactive waste at our facilities until the materials can be properly disposed of.
 We cannot eliminate the risk of contamination or injury from these materials.
 In the event of contamination or injury resulting from our use of hazardous materials, we could be held liable for any resulting damages, and any liability could exceed our resources.
 We also could incur significant costs associated with civil or criminal fines and penalties.

 Although we maintain workers' compensation insurance to cover us for costs and expenses we may incur due to injuries to our employees resulting from the use of hazardous materials, this insurance may not provide adequate coverage against potential liabilities.
-We do not maintain insurance for environmental liability or toxic tort claims that may be asserted against us in connection with our storage, use or disposal of biological, hazardous or radioactive materials.
+We do not maintain insurance for environmental liability or toxic tort claims that may be asserted against us in connection with our storage, use or disposal of biological or hazardous materials.